AndresFR28/Globant-Coding-Challenge/README.md

 # Globant-Coding-Challenge
  This is the repository for the Globant Data Engineer Coding Challenge.
+The API is based on Flask, SQLAlchemy and a PostgreSQL connection to handle the data and respective queries.
+The app is containerized with Docker to allow for easy deployment regardless of the system.

 ## Description
 - Section 1: API